 - Give thanks and educate

 It’s no coincidence that National Teach Spanish Day falls during Hispanic Heritage Month.
-In 2019, the AATSP inaugurated the very first National Teach Spanish Day as a way to advance the teaching of Spanish, encourage students to consider a career as in Spanish education, and highlight the significance of Spanish as a global language.
+In 2019, the AATSP inaugurated the very first National Teach Spanish Day as a way to advance the teaching of Spanish, encourage students to consider a career in Spanish education, and highlight the significance of Spanish as a global language.
 This year, be sure to thank a Spanish teacher and show your appreciation by educating others on the many benefits of learning the language.

 What better way to enjoy the rich diversity of the Hispanic world than to read books written by Hispanic American authors?
 Whether you choose a novel by Sandra Cisneros, Junot Díaz’s debut collection of short stories, poetry from the hand of Julia de Burgos, or author-illustrator Angela Dominguez’s bilingual picture books, when you read works like these, you are recognizing the contributions Hispanic writers have made to literature for both the young and old.